micgonzalez/Stout-Global-Investments-Case-Studies/README.md

 ## Case Study One Guidelines
 The dataset contains synthetic transactions and some transactions are marked as fraudulent.
 We would like you to perform the following using the language of your choice:

-'''
-    • Describe the dataset and any issues with it.
+• Describe the dataset and any issues with it.\
-    • Generate 3 visualizations using the data and write a brief description of your observations.
+• Generate 3 visualizations using the data and write a brief description of your observations.\
 • Create a feature set and perform prediction of fraudulent transactions using at least 2 algorithms.
-Describe any data cleansing that must be performed.
+Describe any data cleansing that must be performed.\
 • Visualize the test results and propose what could be done to improve results.
-Also describe assumptions you made and your approach.
+Also describe assumptions you made and your approach.\
-'''

 ## Case Study Two Guidelines